Resources for Authors

-After the revised manuscript has been accepted, it will be assessed by our production editor for compliance with our formatting guidelines (see here) and possible issues such as: suitability of the title, structure, references, index, copyright permissions, figures, etc. Our editor may at that point request additional changes.
+After the revised manuscript has been accepted, it will be assessed by our production editor for compliance with our formatting guidelines (see PDF here) and for possible issues such as: suitability of the title, structure, references, index, copyright permissions, figures, etc. Our editor may at that point request additional changes.

 Once approved, we consider your manuscript to be final and complete.
 From this point onward, unless requested, please do not send us further revisions of your full manuscript.
 If you spot errors or find there is a need for minor edits or additions please keep a separate record of these and return them to us together with any corrections of your book's final proofs.